alexandra-simeonova/drafts/navigation-configuration.md

  Use the following options to work with path parameters:

-- Add the parameters to the **viewUrl** by placing them anywhere in the **viewUrl** value.
+- Add the parameter to the **viewUrl** by placing them anywhere in the **viewUrl** value.
 For example, if the main application URL is `https://luigiexample.com/home/projects/pr23`, then the **viewUrl** of the micro frontend in the content area is `https://my.microfrontend.com/projects/details.html#id=pr23`.
 - Use the [Luigi Client API](luigi-client-api.md) to access the node parameter values from the micro frontend.
 Use the `LuigiClient.getPathParams()` function.
 For example, to get the value of the sample project parameter, use `LuigiClient.getPathParams().projectId`.
 - Add a parameter to the context part of your configuration: